-Introduction: GM divisions had been doing it for years, but it wasn’t until 1968 that the two MOPAR divisions, Dodge and Plymouth, began to engage in a bit of sibling rivalry.
+While a bit of back and forth was common with other manufacturers competing under the same umbrella company, 1968 was the first time that Plymouth and Dodge were allowed to duke it out for the top-selling model.
 The result was the Dodge Super Bee, a direct competitor to Plymouth’s Road Runner.
 Although a capable budget muscle car, it never was as successful as the Road Runner, which truly must have hurt.

 1968 Dodge Super Bee

-Comments: Dodge watched as Plymouth launched their budget muscle car, the Road Runner, in the fall of 1967 as a 1968 model.
+Dodge watched as Plymouth launched their budget muscle car, the Road Runner, in the fall of 1967 as a 1968 model.
 Already upset that Dodge had coined the “road runner” name in a 1967 Coronet ad, Dodge responded by launching its own budget muscle car.
-Based on the redesigned Dodge Coronet pillared coupe, Dodge looked to its Scat Pack symbol and released its new model in the spring of 1968 as the Super Bee.
+Based on the redesigned Dodge B-Body Coronet pillared coupe, Dodge looked to its Scat Pack symbol and released its new model in the spring of 1968 as the Super Bee.
 The $3,027 base price was $131 more than the Road Runner, which used the same basic chassis.
+The biggest difference between the tow was the Super Bee’s inch-longer wheelbase.
 Curb weight was nearly identical, and both used the same engines, so performance was almost identical.

 1968 Dodge Super Bee Specifications

-The standard engine was the 335 bhp four barrel 383 cid V8 that borrowed cylinder heads, camshaft and induction system from the Magnum 440.
-The 426 Hemi was the only engine option, but at nearly $1,000 more, it clashed with the budget nature of the Super Bee and only 125 were ordered.
-The low price meant minimizing amenities, and although the Super Bee borrowed the Rallye gauge package from the Charger to edge out the Road Runner, a tachometer was still a $38 extra.
+The standard engine was the 335 bhp four barrel 383 cid V8 that borrowed cylinder heads, camshaft, and induction system from the Magnum 440 V8.
+The 426 Hemi was the only other engine option, but at nearly $1,000 more, it clashed with the budget nature of the Super Bee and only 125 were ordered.
+The low price meant minimizing amenities, and although the Super Bee borrowed the Rallye gauge package from the Charger to edge out the Road Runner, a tachometer was still $38 extra.